MagUlitka/Narrative-Tool-for-Yarn-Spinner/README.md

 - User can use basic yarn spinner code functions, like declaring variables (which are stored in a variables table), setting variables' values, creating complex condition checks;
 - Each story node is generated as a separate yarn script dialogue for maximum flexibility in creating narrative;
 - User can use bold and italic inside the node's content editor and the formatting is kept in yarn script.
+- [Ver.
+1.0.2] Fixed bugs connected with the tree loader

 # Remaining requirements